zhao-ht/GIMLET/README.md

 ### Dataset Download

 #### Method 1: HuggingFace
-Our datasets is available for download on HuggingFace.
+Our datasets is available for download on HuggingFace  🤗 .
 You can automatically download the datasets and use the huggingface dataset pipeline by augment **--use_huggingface_pipeline**.

 #### Method 2: Manual Download
 Alternatively, you can run experiments from the original molecule datasets.
 In this pipeline, we will incorporate instruction text to the molecule data during the experimentation process.